Pixel-Wise Recognition for Holistic Surgical Scene Understanding: Experiments and Results

-We provide a table with the per-class results of the atomic action detection task in the Supplementary Material.
-The performance distribution is once again related to the frequency of each action's occurrence within the dataset since actions like \textit{travel}, \textit{hold}, and \textit{still} demonstrate the highest performance metrics.
-However, the complexity and variability of the actions also significantly influence their detectability.
-For example, actions like \textit{cauterize} and \textit{suction} record good $AP$ values, as they are specific actions associated with particular instruments.
-Also, contextual cues provided by the video feature extractor, such as the appearance of smoke during cauterization or the movement of blood during suction, further aid in recognizing these actions.
-Conversely, while seemingly straightforward to identify, actions like \textit{pull} and \textit{push} often get confused with each other or with similar actions, leading to relatively lower performance.
-Moreover, abstract action categories such as \textit{release} or \textit{open something} can present in many ways within the surgical environment, making it challenging to consistently classify these actions accurately, as reflected in their low-performance metrics.
-This aspect of our results highlights the intricate nature of action detection in surgical videos and the need to precisely understand subtle and significant differences and overlaps in the motion patterns.
+We provide the per-class results of the atomic action detection task in Table~\ref{tab:class-action-detection} of the Supplementary Material.
+The performance once again correlates with the frequency of each action, where actions like \textit{travel}, \textit{hold}, and \textit{still} demonstrate the highest performance metrics.
+However, performance is also influenced by the complexity and visual variability of actions.
+Specific actions such as \textit{cauterize} and \textit{suction} record high \textit{AP} values due to their association with distinct instruments and contextual cues from the video feature extractor, such as smoke or blood movement, that enhance their recognition.
+Conversely, actions like \textit{pull} and \textit{push} often get interchanged, leading to lower performance.
+Similarly, abstract actions such as \textit{release} or \textit{open something} can present in multiple ways, making it challenging to classify them consistently.
+These results underscore the complexity of surgical atomic action detection and the importance of capturing nuanced motion patterns to differentiate similar activities.